When you are immersed in a book, a movie, or a conversation, the experience sometimes transports you to a different place and time.

 2. I score high towards the introvertion trait.
 It means I love people, but my energy drains faster when in gatherings.
 I would later need to hide somewhere to recuperate.

 3. As a child, I was fat.
 I suffered the consequences of childhood obesity until early adulthood, even after I lost the weight.
-It has shaped my view about myself and social life.
+It has shaped how I view health.

 4. Too often, I’m captivated by ideas from unrelated fields (a trait called high Openness).

-It’s a weakness, because success ordinarily requires staying focus in one field.
+It’s a weakness.
+Success often requires staying in one field.
 But staying in just one field suffocates people like me.

 I’m learning to embrace this part of my personality.